HumamMajdalawi/gameofthree/README.md

 # gameofthree

-# Requirments
+# Requirements

-When a player initiates the game, they send a random whole number to their opponent.
+Player 1 initiates the game, by making the first turn and send a random whole number to their opponent.
 The receiving player adjusts the number by -1, 0, or 1 to make it divisible by 3.
-After division, the new number is sent back.
+After division, the remainder is sent back.
 The game continues until a player reaches 1.

 # Solution

 Develop a WebSocket server responsible for handling communication between clients and managing their states. client connect to serve via "connect" channel and server "connection" listener. all other comunction done via custome socket channels.

-- whichPlayer : client ask server which player am I, 1 or 2?.
+- whichPlayer : client asks server to get info about all players connected
-- whichPlayerAnswer: server ask client to choose 1 or 2?
+- whichPlayerAnswer: server emits an event with the player list as a payload
-- playerChoice: client inform server about his choice
+- playerChoice: client informs server if it's player 1 or 2.
+If `whichPlayerAnswer` shows that there are no other players connected, the player can choose to be player 1 or 2.
+For the second client that connects the choice is done automatically(with what is left)
-- ready: server ask client to start the game
+- ready: server ask client to start the game.
+The client that is player 1 starts first
 - playerTurn: client inform server about his move
-- gameEnded: server inform clients game ended
+- gameEnded: server inform clients game ended and who is the winner

 # Diagram